Project-Interactions/.github/profile/README.md

 Project Interactions Repositories
-This GitHub Organization contains all the open source projects related to the Interactions modpack.
+This GitHub Organization contains all the projects that used in the Interactions modpack.
 Join our QQ group 961054098
 The Repositories: